jdegand/devchallenges-portfolio/README.md

 ## Thoughts

-- I used example 2 as my design template.
+- I used Example 2 as my design template.
 - I have resisted creating a portfolio.
-Portfolios / Personal websites can become a timesink that you are *never* satified with.
+Portfolios and personal websites can become a timesink that you are **never** satisfied with.
 - I tried using a progress tag and a label for the skill bar.
-WAVE accessibility tool complains about an orphaned label - even when the label's "for" attribute is linked to an id of the progress bar.
+The WAVE accessibility tool complains about an orphaned label, even when the label's "for" attribute is linked to an ID of the progress bar.
 Apparently, if a label is not used inside a form, this warning will be thrown.

-- Debatable if skill bars are good for your resume / portfolio.
+- It is debatable if skill bars are good for your resume or portfolio.
 - I used the Github API in another [porfolio project](https://github.com/jdegand/odin-project-personal-portfolio).

 ## Useful Resources